umbertocollodel/When_where_and_why/README.md

 https://www.dropbox.com/sh/33sosx2ltq6vif4/AADbEPy8EGOPjfPsJh9fVWdRa?dl=0

+IMF Data:

-`weo_rgdp`: GDP growth forecasts contained in Spring and Fall WEO publication
+`weo_rgdp`: GDP growth forecasts contained in Spring and Fall WEO publication, one sheet for each year/vintage

-`weo_january_ypdate`: GDP growth forecasts contained in January WEO publication
+`weo_january_ypdate`: GDP growth forecasts contained in January WEO publication, one sheet for each year

-`weo_july_update`: GDP growth forecast contained in July publication
+`weo_july_update`: GDP growth forecast contained in July publication, one sheet for each year

 ## Organization